Top 21 Best Twitch Streamers (2020)

 3. Tfue – 6,518,663 followers

-Considered by many as the No. 1 Fortnite player in the world, Turner “Tfue” Tenney certainly isn’t afraid to prove himself, having won multiple tournaments and earning himself quite the following.
+Considered by many the No. 1 Fortnite player in the world, Turner “Tfue” Tenney certainly isn’t afraid to prove himself, having won multiple tournaments and earning himself quite the following.

 While the fallout from his departure from FaZe Clan resulted in him losing a lot of followers, he has gained back the lost followers and earned himself even more fans for his decision to stand up against one of the most prominent organizations in all of esports.